gifford-lab/mri-wrapper/README.md

 + `debugmode`: The verbosity of log ('NONE'<'INFO'<'DEBUG').
 We recommend 'INFO' in most case.
 + `optimwrt`: Choose the best param and training trial with respect to either accuracy or loss
 + `outputlayer`: The name of the output blob that will be used as prediction in test phase

+Optional argument:
++ `predict_on`:  the relative (to 'DATADIR') path of the file containing all the h5py files to predict on. (default: data/test.txt)

 ## Ready to go!